dmytrostriletskyi/diagrams-as-code/README.md

 ## Disclaimer

-`diagrams-as-code` is a wrapper around original [diagrams](https://github.com/mingrammer/diagrams).
+`diagrams-as-code` is a wrapper around the original [diagrams](https://github.com/mingrammer/diagrams).
 The original `diagrams` lets you draw the cloud system architecture in `Python` code.
 It was born for prototyping a new system architecture design without any design tools.
-Under the hood, `diagrams-as-code` parse a `YAML` file and map to specific set of `diagrams`'s functions and classes, and executes them in proper order.
+Under the hood, `diagrams-as-code` parse a `YAML` file and map to a specific set of `diagrams`'s functions and classes, and execute them in proper order.

 But you don't have to worry about `diagrams` because `diagrams-as-code` is self-contained and encapsulates it well.